 Phoksundo and Rara Lake Trek initiate as we board a flight from Kathmandu to Nepalgunj; followed by connecting flight to Juphal.
 It is the starting point of the trek where we reach Chhekpa, Ringmo village before arriving at the deepest lake of Nepal, Phoksundo Lake next day.
-Following the trails, we head further towards Pungmo, Kagmara Phedi via high pass of Kagmara La pass.
+Following the trails, we head further towards Pungmo, Kagmara Phedi via the high pass of Kagmara La pass.

 Then in the next couple of days, we cross two more passes: MaureLanga Pass and Gothichaur La pass respectively.
 In this way, before arriving at the beautiful natural lake of Rara we trek through the culturally rich Jumla village.
 And after exploring the magnificence of Rara Lake, we head towards Talcha followed by a flight to Nepalgunj connecting Kathmandu.
-After arrival to Kathmandu, we can rest and relax boasting in the busy city.
-And buy souveniers for friends and relatives.
+After arrival in Kathmandu, we can rest and relax boasting in the busy city.
+And buy souvenirs for friends and relatives.
 Also, we will celebrate our successful journey with a farewell dinner in a Nepali cultural restaurant.

 Phoksundo and Rara Lake Trek are best experienced during the autumn months of September, October, November when the weather is fine with clear landscape and Himalayan views.
 Also, spring months are recommended from March, April to may offering a great walking experience through blossoming rhododendron trees.
 The trek is the best option for those who love to experience the best natural views with cultural exploration in rural areas.
-Without wasting much time, Contact Nepal Mountain Trekkers Team soon for the information regarding the cost, and other queries.
+Without wasting much time, Contact Nepal Mountain Trekkers Team soon for information regarding the cost, and other queries.
 We are also offering a special discount on this package to promote tourism in Nepal.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.